-How Citi Bike Started A Transportation – And Advertising – Revolution
+How Citi Bike Started A Transportation–And Advertising–Revolution

 To do this, Citibank began to see the bikes and the kiosks they required as white space.
 They’d be creating a new channel rather than reflexively defaulting to an old channel so bloated with ads that it was effectively invisible.
 Instead of putting their messages in places where people have been habituated to ignore them, Citi became the Jackson Pollock of their industry, painting in a new way that had never before been seen in New York.

-“There is a lot of slapping one’s logo on things,” Sykler said.
+“There is a lot of slapping one’s logo on things,” Skyler said.
 “People don’t necessarily associate you with the product.
 Here, we were the product.”

 Unfortunately, much of the press didn’t see it that way, at least at first.
 And software glitches, controversy, and Hurricane Sandy-inflicted delays didn’t help.
 As launch day approached, the New York Post filed daily attacks on Citi Bike, pillorying the program as a death trap.
 Perhaps most cruelly, it went so far as to suggest that bikes seemed vaguely… French.

-Note: * Update: On Monday June 12, the first Citi Bike fatality occurred when a rider collided with a charter bus.